bbauska/Coursera-Bootstrap/readme.md

 Now that we have completed defining the mixin, we can make use of it in our SCSS classes that we define later.

-Let\'s now define some SCSS classes, so I\'ll define the row header which I will make use of the zero margin mixin with the values zero pixel here.
+Let&apos;s now define some SCSS classes, so I&apos;ll define the row header which I will make use of the zero margin mixin with the values zero pixel here.

-We\'ll continue to define a few more classes that they will add in here, so you can see that I have defined along with the row header and the row content where I used the mixins and the footer and Jumbotron address and so on, and you can see the use of the variables that we have defined
+We&apos;ll continue to define a few more classes that they will add in here, so you can see that I have defined along with the row header and the row content where I used the mixins and the footer and Jumbotron address and so on, and you can see the use of the variables that we have defined